 A type of software license that provides access to ArcGIS Pro through membership in an ArcGIS organization.
 See ArcGIS Pro license types.

-An ArcGIS Desktop software license that does not expire.
+An ArcGIS Pro software license that does not expire.
 See License duration.

 Compare to Subscription license.